How to Wake Up a Toddler the Right Way (Without a Children’s Alarm Clock)

-After figuring out how to put a child to sleep, which is by no means a simple process, a parent’s next task is to devise a strategy for waking kids up.
+After figuring out how to put a baby to sleep, which is by no means a simple process, a parent’s next task is to devise a strategy for waking kids up.
 Make no mistake, mornings are easier than evenings, but that doesn’t mean that a gentle shake is gonna get it done.
-The way a child wakes up can weigh heavily on their willingness to tackle the day with a positive attitude, which in turn influences the way they learn and develop.
+The way a toddler wakes up can weigh heavily on their willingness to tackle the day with a positive attitude, which in turn influences the way they learn and develop.
 It’s actually an important process to really consider.
 Ditching the alarm clock for a song and a smile goes a long way.

 First, the good (and frustrating) news: A well-rested parent is the best possible alarm.
 That said, a well-rested parent is also an oxymoron so it’s fine to fake it.
 Just put on a cheery voice and say good morning.
 That simple gesture can make a big difference — and yield dividends for the rest of the day.